 For more than two decades the main focus of the LGAC has been to provide scholarships to Canadian graduate students studying in London and living at Goodenough College, the pre-eminent residential college for international graduate students in London.
 Superbly located in central London, the College attracts members from over 80 countries, creating a rich cultural and academically diverse residential community.
 Goodenough College is comprised of two main residential halls: London House, which re-opened in September, 2014 after an extensive renovation, and William Goodenough House which was fully renovated in 2011-12.
 In the 2015 U.K. National Student Survey, Goodenough College was voted the Best Specialist Accomodation designation and the College received the International Accommodation Quality Mark.

-In 2015, the LGAC awarded five funded Scholarships, valued £5,400 each.
-This year, the LGAC awarded its first Scholarship sponsored by the Jackman Foundation.
-The Association awards and annual Scholarship funded by the Molson Foundation.
+In 2016, the LGAC awarded six funded Scholarships, valued £5,500 each.
+Last year, the LGAC awarded its first Scholarship sponsored by the Jackman Foundation.
+The Association awards an annual Scholarship funded by the Molson Foundation.
 These Scholarships are designated as the LGAC / Molson Foundation Scholarship for Francophone Canadians.
 One Scholarship per year will normally be awarded to a francophone Canadian who first is successful in winning an LGAC Scholarship.
 For the purpose of this Scholarship, ‘francophone’ is defined as “French is spoken in the home and the candidate studied primarily in the French language”.
 Francophone applicants, based on a self-definition, are asked to tick the designated information box on the Application Form.
 Supporting evidence may be requested by the LGAC.

 For more information on the Scholarship Program, including the LGAC / Molson Foundation Scholarship for Francophone Canadians, please refer to the Scholarship Frequently Asked Questions.